Get money-saving tips in your inbox.

 4 mins

 If you own a townhouse, do you need home insurance or condo insurance to protect your property and possessions?
-Though townhouses are similar to condominiums, the answer lies in the definition of your dwelling and its ownership.
+Though townhouses are similar to condominiums, the answer lies in the layout of your dwelling and its ownership structure.

-However, townhouses can also be considered condominiums, whereby owners own a percentage of the condo corporation and not the land.
+However, some townhouses are also considered condominiums, whereby owners own a percentage of the condo corporation and not the land.
+These are known as condo townhouses.

 What does townhouse insurance include?